Charlotte-Anderson20/hotel_reservation_service_management_system/README.md

 Database: MySQL

-Payment: Integrated payment gateway (Stripe/PayPal/etc.)
+Payment: Integrated payment gateway (Stripe)

 🚀 How to Run